Why hope for success?

 What sacrifices might be necessary?

 It is normal for employment to cause changes in day-to-day life.
 One may have to get up earlier, pack meals, change shopping habits, or give up some activities that occur during the workday.
+You may find it helpful to share this resource with your family member that provides tips to prepare for a new or full-time position.
 This includes those who have challenges with substance use.
-They will need extra support to abstain from drugs and alcohol to be efficient and productive in the workforce.
+They may need extra support to abstain from drugs and alcohol to be efficient and productive in the workforce.
+SAMHSA has created this infographic with tips to help you support your loved one.
 Family members may help with managing money or providing transportation.
 They may also take the time to teach the individual about public transportation.
 Family members could also advocate to state and local agencies for more vocational supports for those with psychiatric disabilities.
 (Cohen)

 Is there potential for mixed messages about work from care providers, clinicians and others?